DOI-USGS/ISIS3/README.md

     rsync -azv --delete --partial isisdist.astrogeology.usgs.gov::isisdata/data/voyager2 .

 ### ISIS Test Data
 ISIS is comprised of two types of tests, custom Makefile based tests, and GTest based tests.
 Those that are GTest based, make economical use of data that exists on the ISIS3 repo along with the source, so no special data is required to run those other than the ISIS data area.
-The Makefile tests depends on a separate source of data that consists of a few gigabytes of input and expected output data used for testing ISIS applications.
+The Makefile tests depend on a separate source of data that consists of a few gigabytes of input and expected output data used for testing ISIS applications.
+The Makefile based tests use the ISISTESTDATA environment variable to know where the required data are located.
 The total size of this test data decreases as we work towards converting Makefile tests to GTests.

 ###How to download the ISIS test data with rclone
 Test data is hosted using Amazon S3 storage buckets.
 We recommend using rclone to pull the data into a local directory.
 You can download rclone using their instructions (see: https://rclone.org/downloads/) or by using an anaconda environment (see: https://docs.anaconda.com/anaconda/install/).
 If you already have an anaconda environment up, install rclone with: conda install –c conda-forge rclone